pld-linux-org/pld-new-rescue/README.md

 settings were properly tested.
 So, keeping the defaults is a good idea.

-Put extra RPM packages needed to build this release (which are not available in the source PLD repository) in the `extra_packages/$arch` directory.
+Put extra RPM packages needed to build this release (which are not available in the source PLD repository) in the `extra_packages/th-2018/$arch` directory.
 The packages needed should be available in a tar archive released with the latest PLD NR binary release.

-These provide features that are required by this image, but not available in the source repository used as a base for this build (to provide reproducible results).
+These provide features that are required by this image, but not available in the PLD Linux 'Th 2018' snapshot, used as a base for this build (to provide reproducible results).

 When the preparations are done calling 'make' in the main directory of the distribution should start the build.